Minicode/libraries/readme.rst

 The class library mostly from the minicode carefully write, of course, also have comes from other class library inspiration and secondary reconstruction.

-Adhering to the minicode only need to need thought, the class library is also independent writing, they can completely independent existence, leave the minicode use, can be used in any where needed, even other framework is also possible.
+Adhering to the minicode only need to need thought, the class library is also independent writing.
+If this Class Dependent label marked for "None" then they can completely independent existence, leave the minicode use, can be used in any where needed, even other framework is also possible.

 You don't need to, we also don't recommend you take these all libraries in your project, only take what you need it.
 Put them in minicode convention directory, and can realize automatic loading.